 CONCLUSION ACCEPTED MEASURE TAKEN 1.
-Trainings and equipment purchase serving the fight against poaching, water pollution and fish perdition should get particular support.
-YES Measure for trainings is envisaged under axis 3.
-2. Before building new fishponds, environmental effect inspection should be done in order to establish new fishponds in areas suitable for this purpose.
-YES Environmental authorities issue their permission for every investment project in aquaculture in accordance with the relevant environmental registration.
+Trainings and equipment purchase serving Measure for trainings is envisaged the fight against poaching, water pollution YES under axis 3. and fish perdition should get particular 1123 support.
+2. Before building new fishponds, Environmental authorities issue their environmental effect inspection should be YES permission for every investment done in order to establish new fishponds in 1 E3 project in aquaculture in accordance areas suitable for this purpose. with the relevant environmental

+1 registration.
 3. The FOP must be harmonised with the environmental requirements.
 YES All the relevant EU environmental legislation including the provisions for the Natura 2000 areas has been taken into account during the programming of FOP.
 4. During the development of physical infrastructure, material and energy saving devices and procedures should be favoured.
 The reduction of energy need for processing, the increase in energy efficiency and the usage of solar, wind and geothermal energy utilizing devices should be encouraged.
 YES Support for investments aiming to reduce negative impact on environment will be provided under axis 2.
 5. When establishing and modernizing fish processing plants, technical conditions of processing and waste treatment should be created in a way that the recycling of the biological wastes becomes possible.
 YES In case of investment into the processing, an obligation of treatment of outlet water is compulsory but investment of the "wetland treatment" type will be favoured.
 6. In implementation of FOP, attention must be paid to slowing down the habitat degradation of natural waters and avoiding the spreading of invasive fish species.
 YES Support for investments aiming to reduce negative impact on environment in case of invasive fish species will be provided under axis 2 and rehabilitation of inland waters under axis 3.